LovelaceAcademy/Learn/_posts/2021-06-08-starting-your-journey.markdown

 - Everyone can submit a Tx as long as the accounting/cryptographic/smart contract validation succeeds
 - Every Tx propagates through the network of full nodes after submission in a _pending_ state
 - Pending Txs are batched into Blocks committed by Stake Pools at a regular interval
-- Everyone can participate in the Proof-of-Stake consensus to commit new Blocks (i.e. be a SPO)
+- Everyone can participate in the Proof-of-Stake consensus to commit new Blocks (i.e. be a SPO) and be rewarded for doing so
 - Tx finalisations are not immediate.
 A by-product of eventual consistency in distributed systems with additional protection against invalid forks

 #### Computation and Storage